lijikun/orca-linux-deployment/README.md

 # For ORCA version 4

 Tested to work under Debian 9.4 amd64 with ORCA 4.0.1.2.
+I tried to use the static-linked binary version but it crashes with some segfault, so we have to use the *shared-library* version here.

-1. Download and install from openmpi-2.0.2 source:
+1. Assuming you have sudo privileges.
+Download and install openmpi-2.0.2 from source:

         cd /tmp
         wget https://www.open-mpi.org/software/ompi/v2.0/downloads/openmpi-2.0.2.tar.gz